Probity and governance

 - Developing and reviewing procurement process tools, templates, policies and guidelines

 - Building capability of your personnel to independently manage procurement and manage contracts

 - Evaluating and reviewing programs, contractual arrangements and procurement functions

 - Managing negotiations and contractual disputes

-CourtHeath has been appointed to provide services in all six commercial and financial advisory services categories of the Victorian government Professional Advisory Services State Purchase Contract.
+CourtHeath has been appointed to all six commercial and financial advisory services categories of the Victorian government Professional Advisory Services State Purchase Contract.